Lucius Horatio Biglow

-Lucius Horatio "Ray" Biglow III (often spelled Bigelow; February 28, 1885 – July 9, 1961) was an American football player and coach.
+Lucius Horatio "Ray" Biglow III (often spelled Bigelow; February 28, 1885 – July 9, 1961) was an American college football player and coach.
 He played right guard for Yale University from 1905 to 1907.
 He was selected as an All-American in both 1906 and 1907 and served as Yale Bulldogs football coach in 1908.

 Biography

 Biglow was born on February 28, 1885, in Brooklyn, New York, to Lucius Horatio Biglow II and Susan Ann (née Moser) Biglow.

 He was raised in Morristown, New Jersey, and attended the Lawrenceville School.
 He later enrolled at Yale University, where he graduated in 1908 and was a member of Skull and Bones.

 He married Marian Chandler Yeaw; and they had one son, Lucius Horatio, Jr.

 College athletics

 At Yale, he was the right guard on the school's football team for three years.
 He also played point on the ice hockey team for two years, helping the Elis win the Intercollegiate Championship in 1908.

 Biglow was selected as an All-American in 1906 and unanimously elected as the captain of Yale's 1907 championship football team.
 He was also tapped for Yale's Skull and Bones society in 1906.
 A November 1907 newspaper article said of Biglow:"Yale's captain is sturdy right tackle Bigelow. ...
 Bigelow is typically a Yale football product.
 During his prep school at Lawrenceville he failed to even make a place on the minor aggregation.

 Biglow was also on the Yale crew one year.
 Despite having "pulled the strongest oar in the varsity shell" during his one year competing on the crew, his parents opposed his rowing any longer.